-If you're a first time cat owner, here's a guide on what to buy, and what you'll need to think about before your RSPCA rescue cat comes home.
-We can advise what's best to suit the needs of your cat.
+If you're a first time cat owner, here's a guide to what to buy and what you'll need to think about before your RSPCA rescue cat comes home.
+We can advise you on what will best suit the needs of your cat.